 Our desalination plant pumps saline (salty) water from beach bores and turns it into drinking water.
 The saline is filtered and pressurised at 6000 kpa which causes reverse osmosis, producing usable drinking water.
 Island businesses, visitor accommodation, and visitor amenities are all hydrated with this water, making Rottnest Island fully self-sustainable.

+Wastewater is also recycled thanks to a treatment facility located on the island.
 The Rottnest Island Wastewater Treatment Plant uses a membrane bioreactor which produces consistent water quality and has a low pollution risk.
 The treated wastewater is then safe to use in applications such as irrigation at the golf course and other island landscapes.

 Note: Irrigating with treated wastewater is regulated by environmental and public health approvals and strictly managed by the nutrient irrigation and recycled water quality management plans.
 This ensures regulatory compliance and good environmental and public outcomes.
 Regular monitoring is undertaken of treated wastewater quality, irrigation and turf management practices and receiving environments.